elundsten/NLP-disaster-tweet/README.md

 # NLP-disaster-tweet
-NLP using bert with visualization
+NLP using bert with visualization.
+The goal is to classify what tweets can be viewed as a disaster!